Callie and Her Journey with Lyme

 After a Lot of Prayers

 God led us to a small homeopathic clinic.
-This clinic is about 12 hours away from our home in good ‘ole western Kentucky.
+This clinic is about 12 hours away from our home in western Kentucky.
 I will not delve into the details of the treatment that I received.
-If you are interested you can obtain that information by contacting my mom.
-I will tell you that after only three days, I was feeling better than I had in years.
+You can obtain that information by contacting my mom if you are interested.
+I will tell you that after only three days, I felt better than I had in years.
 Total healing continues for several years after the initial treatment.
 Two years later, I am still continually improving and adjusting to life as a healthy college student.

 Reasonably often, well-meaning friends will ask about my experience with Lyme and say, “Oh my goodness, that’s terrible!
 I bet you wish you had found that homeopathic clinic sooner.”
 Or, “I bet you wish you could erase that from your past.”
 My answer is always no. I don’t answer this way because I am trying to get attention.
 There is no desire to appear more “religious.”
-I answer the way I do because I would be a vastly different person without this season in my life.
+I answer the way I do because I would be vastly different without this season in my life.

 This Time of Suffering and Trial

-This time of suffering and trial made it very clear that God was directing me towards a specific profession.
+This time of suffering and trial made it clear that God was directing me toward a specific profession.
 This profession will continue to carry out His will.
-How many 18-year-olds are able to confidently say that they know what job they want to pursue?
-I also cannot stress enough how pivotal of a role this illness has played in my life.
+How many 18-year-olds confidently say they know what job they want to pursue?
+I cannot stress enough how pivotal this illness has played in my life.
 It did this by shaping me into who I am today.
 More importantly, it has firmly rooted my relationship with Jesus.

-I’ve thought about where my walk with Christ would be without those six years.
-Every single time I end up feeling the same thing: thank goodness I was sick.
-God was able to use something so dark, in this illness, to shed light on my life.
+I’ve thought about my walk with Christ without those six years.
+Every time I feel the same thing: thank goodness I was sick.
+God was able to use something so dark in this illness to shed light on my life.
 He used Lyme Disease to draw me near to Himself.